davidneedham/training-assignment/lesson-1-install-drupal-9-locally-with-lando.md

 [Play Introduction Video](https://www.youtube.com/watch?v=qs0WG2GpRwA)

 Most new development projects begin on your computer.
 If you're comfortable in a terminal window, [Lando](https://lando.dev/) is a tool that makes it fast and for you and your colleagues to spin up customized environments.
-Configuration is saved and distributed with the code for your project, so each person's environments are consistent with each other.
+Configuration is saved and distributed with the code for your project, so each person's environments are consistent.

 ## Lesson 1